Is Heuristic Sampling Necessary in Training Deep Object Detectors?: Investigation

-Another difference between \textit{RetinaNet-FL} and \textit{RetinaNet-CE} is in the model initialization.
+Another difference between \textit{RetinaNet-FL} and \textit{RetinaNet-CE} is the initialization.
 Focal Loss uses a biased initialization that initializes the final classification convolutional layer with the bias $b=-\log\frac{1-\pi}{\pi}$.
-Then, at the beginning of the training, $p_{ij}=\pi$ is tenable for every training anchor as $p_{ij}$ is computed by sigmoid activation.
+Then, at the start of the training, $p_i=\pi$ is tenable for every training anchor as $p_i$ is computed by sigmoid activation.
 A heuristic value $\pi=10^{-2}$ is used in Focal Loss to avoid network diverging.
 Unfortunately, this will result in network diverging during training \textit{RetinaNet-CE}.
 We will also explore how to adjust $\pi$ in the following.

-\textbf{Stability of Classification Loss.} Our first discovery is that the non-sampling model has poor stability on the classification loss.
-As shown in Fig.~\ref{figure2}(a), training \textit{RetinaNet-CE} without any modifications to $\pi$ and $w$ fails quickly, with the network diverging in a few iterations.
-However, the curve of $L^{FL}$ in Fig.~\ref{figure2} shows that \textit{RetinaNet-FL} can be stably trained.
-We observe that $L^{CE}$ is too large to be stably trained.
-Therefore, we reduce $L^{CE}$ by tuning $w$ and $\pi$.
-Fortunately, we can obtain converged models in some specific settings, as shown in Fig.~\ref{figure2}.
+\textit{1) Classification Loss:} Our first discovery is that \textit{RetinaNet-CE} has poor stability on the classification loss, which reflects the unreasonable classification gradient magnitude.
+This phenomenon corresponds to our discovery in Sec.~\ref{section3.2}.
+Training \textit{RetinaNet-CE} with default $\pi=10^{-2}$ causes a large classification loss, with the network diverging in a few iterations.
+See Fig.~\ref{figure2}, we observe that \textit{RetinaNet-FL} can be stably trained, but training \textit{RetinaNet-CE} needs to carefully tune $\pi$ and $s$ to avoid the large classification loss.
+Only with specific settings, we can obtain several converged models, as shown in Fig.~\ref{figure2}.

-\textbf{Scale of Classification Loss.} Our second discovery is that the scale of the classification loss will greatly influence the accuracy of the non-sampling model.
-As shown in Table~\ref{table1}(a), if a model can be stably trained, then its accuracy will be similar ($\pm0.1$ AP) in the same $w$, but different $w$ leads to great changes in AP.
-Table~\ref{table1}(b) shows that \textit{RetinaNet-CE} with $\pi=10^{-5}, w=10^{-1}$ has already achieved the comparable accuracy of \textit{RetinaNet-FL} (35.6 AP vs. 36.4 AP).
-This is an inspiring result, as previous works~\cite{ghm,focal_loss} reported there is a $4\sim7$ AP gap between CE Loss and Focal Loss.
+\textit{2) Detection Accuracy:} Our second discovery is that the classification loss scale will greatly influence the accuracy of the \textit{RetinaNet-CE}.
+As shown in Table~\ref{table2a}, if a model can be stably trained, then its accuracy will be similar when $s$ is fixed, but tuning $s$ leads to great changes in AP.
+Table~\ref{table2b} shows that \textit{RetinaNet-CE} with $\pi=10^{-5}, s=10^{-1}$ has already achieved the comparable accuracy of \textit{RetinaNet-FL} (36.3 AP vs. 36.4 AP).
+This is an inspiring result, as previous works~\cite{ghm,focal_loss} reported there is a 4$\sim$7 AP gap between CE loss and Focal Loss.
 Our investigation successfully narrows this gap.
-However, it is still unknown why adjusting $\pi$ and $w$ can help to train the non-sampling model.
-Next, we will perform analysis for this.
+However, it is still unknown why adjusting $\pi$ and $s$ can help to train \textit{RetinaNet-CE}.
+Next, we will perform an analysis of this.

-\textbf{Analysis.} At the beginning of the training, $p_{ij} = \pi$ is tenable, which can be used to reformulate $L^{FL}$ and $wL^{CE}$:
+\textit{3) Analysis:} At the start of the training, the bias initialization ensures $p_{i} \approx \pi$ for each training sample.
+According to Eq.~\ref{equation2} and Eq.~\ref{equation13}, we can estimate $L^{FL}$ as